brenno263/se339-essay-4-faker/README.md

 Currently, Faker sits at version 7.6 and has begun making major preparations for its version 8 release, in which its modules will be refactored and reorganized.

 ## Lessons taken in Faker JS + Version 8

-- Now, we'll talk about what the folks at Faker JS learned from the past, how they surmounted some issues, and how they plan to take this further with version 8.

 Going forward the Faker development team is putting an emphasis on refactoring.
 Part of this process is tree-shaking, a process where dead code is removed.